PYI-Code/PYI-CODING/README.md

-#### PYI-CODING
+#                                                                         PYI-CODING
 ## WHAT IS PYI-CODING?
-# PYI-CODING is a free coding group run by local and helful middleschool and highschool students.
+#### PYI-CODING is a free coding group run by local and helful middleschool and highschool students.
 We strive to teach important fundimentals of coding to those who wish to give us a chance.
-#
+All classes available and taught from PYI-CODING are free ensuring fair and